The Sadducees

 would maintain a much more legalist stance, separating them from Nazarenes.

 As we near the times of Jesus, the Temple priests, the Sadducees, would no longer qualify as conservators.
-Being the ascendant power, they had taken upon themselves more influence from the Greeks and Persians.
+Being the ascendant power, they had taken upon themselves more influence from the Greeks.
 Even though they were strict within the law, they no longer accepted Jewish oral tradition, as the Pharisees did, which left Sadducaic interpretation of the law brittle.
 From the internecine war and civil/religious contentions involved with the Sadducees, the Pharisees later emerged (78 BC) as a new power base within Judaism.
 The Sadducees remained the Temple priests of educated and wealthy families, but with the rise of the Pharisees, their overt power among the people was severely curbed.
 As Temple priests, the Sadducees maintained control within the Sanhedrin (Caiaphas), a critical factor when considering the trial of Jesus.

 Pharisee & Sadducee